Figglewatts/Figglewatts.github.io/_pages/about.md

 author_profile: true
 ---

-**Hi, I'm Sam.** I'm a Computer Science student that lives in the UK and is heavily interested in game development and software architecture.
+**Hi, I'm Sam.** I'm a Software Engineer working in Cyber Security that lives in the UK.

-I've made a bunch of stuff before, but I'm most well known for my project [LSD: Revamped](http://lsdrevamped.net), which aimed to recreate the PlayStation game [LSD: Dream Emulator](https://en.wikipedia.org/wiki/LSD_(video_game)) in the Unity game engine.
+I'm most well known for my project [LSD: Revamped](http://lsdrevamped.net), which aims to recreate the PlayStation game [LSD: Dream Emulator](https://en.wikipedia.org/wiki/LSD_(video_game)) in the Unity game engine.
 At the time of writing the game has over 40,000 downloads and I'm working on a new version.

-I'm proficient in the following languages:
+I've reverse engineered almost all of the game's data, and I'm slowly hacking away at a binary analysis.

+My areas of interest are:
+- Game development
+- Reverse engineering (binaries, file formats, network traffic... you name it)
+- Big data
+- Electronics and hardware in general (although I'm not very good!)

+I tend to write code in:
 - C#
+- C++
+- Python
 - Java
-- Python
-- C++

-And my key skills are in:

-- Software Engineering
-- Software Reverse-Engineering
-- Game Development
-- Agile
-- Object-Oriented Programming
+- Go (nothing public, yet...)